munificent/craftinginterpreters/book/the-lox-language.md

 }
 ```

-If a execution reaches the end of the block without hitting a `return`, it
+If execution reaches the end of the block without hitting a `return`, it
 implicitly returns `nil`.
 Again, `nil` sneaks in the back door.

 ### Closures